rsvim/ex.rsvim/README.md

 2. Run `mise i` to install python, node and other npm cli tools.
 3. Run `npm i` to install dependencies.

-To sync Rsvim specific API declarations (e.g. `@types/rsvim`), please clone [rsvim](https://github.com/rsvim/rsvim) repo in the sibling directory under the same parent directory as _this_ repo, then run `./sync.py` to copy typescript API declarations file to `./types` directory.
+To sync Rsvim specific API declarations (e.g. `@types/rsvim`), please follow below steps:

+1. Clone [rsvim](https://github.com/rsvim/rsvim) repo in the sibling directory under the same parent directory as _this_ repo.
+2. Run `./sync.py` to copy typescript API declarations file to `./types` directory.

-4. Run `./sync.py` to sync Rsvim specific APIs declarations (e.g. `@types/rsvim`) and put in `./types` directory, it helps typescript recognize the `Rsvim` global object.
+3. Run `./sync.py` to sync Rsvim specific APIs declarations (e.g. `@types/rsvim`) and put in `./types` directory, it helps typescript recognize the `Rsvim` global object.

 To format source code, please run `npm run prettier` command, it will format all the typescript files under `src` directory.